Table of Contents

 - Must-Try: The French 75 (a mix of champagne and cognac)

 - Hours: Wednesday, Thursday, Friday, Saturday 5:30 pm-10:30 pm, Sunday 10:30 am-1 am

 - Location: 813 Bienville Street

-Not only is this one of the best bars in New Orleans, but Esquire Magazine named French 75 one of the top five bars in the country.
-Originally a “gentlemen only” place, these days everyone can enjoy this classy bar.
-This is the kind of place where the servers wear tuxedos, so you may want to dress up a bit for this one.
+French 75 in Arnaud’s Restaurant was originally a “gentlemen only” place, although these days everyone can enjoy this classy bar.
+It’s the kind of place where the servers wear tuxedos, so you may want to dress up a bit for this one.

 The current incarnation of this legendary NOLA drinking establishment focuses on making classic cocktails with premium spirits.
 As the name would suggest, the French 75 is their signature drink.
 There are lots of other excellent options on the menu, though.

 Even if you don’t plan to have dinner at the restaurant next door, you can still enjoy some of the food.
-From 6-10PM, the bar serves a varied snack menu featuring oysters en brochette, cheese puffs stuffed with prosciutto, and much more.
+From 6-10 pm, the bar serves a varied snack menu featuring oysters en brochette, cheese puffs stuffed with prosciutto, and much more.

-- Must Try: Wine and cheese!
+- Must-Try: Wine and cheese!
 Take your pick from countless varieties.

 - Prices: Very reasonable (retail prices for wine)

 - Hours: Friday-Sunday noon-11 pm; Monday, Wednesday, Thursday 5-10 pm